Diamond Sunrise

 Sephirah: Geburah.
 Planet: Mars.
 Pillar of Severity.

 Focus: Complete integration.
 The practitioner holds a fully developed, living magickal practice.
-The ordeal at this level involves the Goetia tradition.

 Responsibilities: